-- Increase in feelings of acceptance
+Increase in feelings of acceptance

 Dr. Swing utilizes her dog Blake as a co-therapist for those who are comfortable with allowing him to participate.
-Blake has been working as a therapy dog since he was a puppy.
+Blake has been working as a therapy dog since he was 10 weeks old.
 He completed a therapy dog internship with Dr. Swing at the Fremont Community Therapy Project and is a Certified Therapy Dog through Therapy Dogs International and Pet Partners.
 Blake attends all therapy sessions with Dr. Swing in her private practice and has been a phenomenal addition.
-Many of her clients have shown improvements in mood and affect regulation, and have been able to practice having appropriate boundaries and authority with him that they have taken into their personal lives.
-In addition, clients have reported feeling more comfortable, safe, and secure throughout their appointment, as he is able to provide touch, affection, and reassurance in a way that a therapist is not able to.
+Many of her clients have shown improvements in mood and affect regulation and have been able to practice having appropriate boundaries and authority with him that they have adopted in their daily life.
+Clients often report feeling more comfortable, safe, and secure throughout their appointment with Blake present, as he is able to provide touch, affection, and reassurance in a way that a therapist is not able to.
 He is extremely effective in promoting safety and relaxation to clients who experience anxiety and posttraumatic stress disorder, sadness, and depression.
-He will sit near you so you can pet him when you are anxious, he cuddle close to you when you are sad, and he will bring a smile to anyone’s face with his presence and happy demeanor.
+He will sit near you so you can pet him when you are anxious, he will cuddle close to you when you are sad, and he will bring a smile to anyone’s face with his presence and happy demeanor.